Xorgon/DEMOranges/README.md

 - Windows, gcc, AMD
 - Linux, gcc, NVIDIA

-For Linux systems CMake should be able to find the OpenCL SDK with `find_package(OpenCL REQUIRED)` however on an Environment Variable `OCL_ROOT` should be set that points to the diretory containing the lib and include directories.
+For Linux systems CMake should be able to find the OpenCL SDK with `find_package(OpenCL REQUIRED)` however on Windows an Environment Variable `OCL_ROOT` may need to be set that points to the diretory containing the lib and include directories.
-Again, Windows compilation has only been tested with the AMD OpenCL SDK installed so the NVIDIA OpenCL SDK may need slight modifications to `CMakeLists.txt`.
+Windows compilation has only been tested with the AMD OpenCL SDK installed so the NVIDIA OpenCL SDK may need slight modifications to `CMakeLists.txt`.

 There are targets for each verification test case and simulation as well as a unit test runner.
 To add a new simulation simply add the following code to `CMakeLists.txt` and replace the name and main file (indicated by <>):